-- ☑ Holiday lighting is permitted 30 days prior to a recognized local, state, or national holidays and must be reverted to the standard light presentation (refer to Installation Requirements, above) within 30 days after the holiday. - Colored and patterned lights with running, chasing, or animated sequences, but not strobe, flash, or pulse sequences, are allowed during the traditional holiday season only. - ☑ The lighting must be turned off each night by 11 pm. - G. Back/Rear Yard String (aka Café/Bistro style) Lighting.
+- Holiday lighting is permitted between October 1 and January 31.
+After January 31, the lighting must be reverted to the standard light presentation (refer to Installation Requirements, above). - Colored and patterned lights with running, chasing, or animated sequences, but not strobe, flash, or pulse sequences, are allowed during the traditional holiday season only. - ☑ The lighting must be turned off each night by 11 pm.

+G. Decorative String (e.g., Café/Bistro style) Lighting.